 Pay Per Click (PPC)

 Pay per click is an umbrella term which often refers to any form of online advertising.
-However, technically PPC specifically represents ads where the advertiser pays an advertising platform, such as Google Ads, Facebook Ads and Microsoft Ads, whenever a user clicks on one of the ads.
-The cost of each click fluctuates and is calculated based on bidding and quality score (with an element of chance mixed in).
+However, technically PPC describes the payment model where the advertiser pays an advertising platform whenever a user clicks on one of the ads.
+The cost of each click fluctuates every ad auction and is primarily calculated based on keyword bids, quality scores, and a few additional factors.
 The advertiser is only charged what is necessary to beat the ad ranked below it.
+Advertising platforms such as Google Ads, Facebook Ads and Microsoft Ads all utilized pay per click payment models.

-An alternative to paying per click is paying by impression.
-An impression is an ad view, and impressions plural means the number of times that a certain ad is delivered to from the ad source.
-This doesn’t guarantee that the ad will be seen by its intended audience and the ad could even be lower on the page not having been seen by the user.
+An alternative to paying per click is paying per one thousand ad views.
+An impression is counted each time an ad appears on someone’s screen.
+This doesn’t guarantee that the ad will be seen by its intended audience.
+In some cases, only a section of the ad may be shown or the ad could even be lower on the page not having been seen by the user.
 How many times have you clicked on a web page and scrolled past ads without paying attention – or not made it to the bottom of a page where additional ads are displaying?

 CPM, or cost per 1,000 impressions, is normally one of the bidding methods available for social media and display networks (website ads).
 It is most useful in branding campaigns where the purpose is more for the ad to be seen compared to generating clicks.
 Most often the advertiser is given the choice of which bidding model to utilize.
 CPM is used most often by large corporations for big branding campaigns.
 Google Display and Facebook do offer CPM advertising, but CPC is still the default.